Humanity in Action Summer Fellowship Program - HIA

 Costs: HIA covers the costs of participation and accommodation during the fellowship.
 However, all Fellows will be responsible for financing the cost of airfare to participate in the program.
-HIA will cover this cost for Fellows with documented need.
-Although HIA provides a modest stipend for meals, Fellows should also plan to bring spending money of approximately $500 for food and social activities during the fellowship program.
+HIA will cover this cost for fellows with documented need.
+Although HIA provides a modest stipend for meals, fellows should also plan to bring spending money of approximately $750 for food and social activities during the fellowship program.

 Application process: online

 - Response essay--see application for questions to be addressed from the readings.